Leoendithas/AI-PM-Case-Studies/README.md

 - 📄 Read: `sector-specific-ai-safety.md`
 - Highlights:
-  - Curated ~5,000 de-identified conversations and built a specialist-annotated **gold dataset**
+  - Curated ~5,000 de-identified conversations and built an expert-annotated **gold dataset**
   - Implemented **LLM-as-judge** evaluation with a second layer to reduce false positives
   - Designed **stakeholder-in-the-loop monitoring** with severity-aware thresholds and block/replace for severe categories
   - Guardrail installation and alerting are ongoing; focus is on building the measurement system to choose safer models